Higher-order Hermite numbers: Properties and applications to evolution problems: Second order Hermite numbers

-The use of standard calculus methods combined with the above outlined formalism, leads to the derivation of infinite integrals.
-The following examples illustrate the process: \begin{eg} The following infinite integral involving umbral form of Gaussian function holds true:
+The use of standard calculus methods combined with the formalism outlined in introduction, leads to the derivation of infinite integrals.
+To illustrate the process, an infinite integral involving umbral form of Gaussian function is derived in the following example: \begin{eg} Let us evaluate the following infinite integral of Gaussian function: